Strategic Plan KPIs

 Goal Statement: Provide transparent, exceptional, and accessible County services to residents, businesses, and partners.

 Description: PWC311 is a new centralized platform that enables residents, businesses, and visitors to request services, report issues, and access government support through a user’s preferred mode of communication (phone, mobile app, web portal, and an AI-powered chatbot).
-This metric tracks the number of Service Requests closed within the designated Service Level Agreement (SLA) timeframe for each agency, as defined in the 311 system.
-Each agency’s SLA was designed in collaboration with agency leads, reflecting the expected delivery standard for specific request types.
-The SLA timeframes will be communicated to residents as part of the acknowledgment email they receive upon submission of a Service Request, ensuring transparency about expected resolution timelines.
 This new metric will allow the County to monitor performance across agencies, identify process bottlenecks, and ensure that services are delivered consistently, reliably, and in line with constituent expectations.

 Impact Statement: Measuring and reporting on the timeliness of Service Request closures builds trust and accountability between the County and its constituents.
-By providing visibility into the SLAs and tracking adherence to these timelines, the County demonstrates its commitment to responsive, resident-centered service delivery.
+By providing increased visibility into existing and developing SLAs and tracking adherence to these timelines, the County demonstrates its commitment to responsive, resident-centered service delivery.
 This transparency empowers constituents with clear expectations, reduces frustration, and promotes a culture of continuous improvement within County agencies.
-Ultimately, this approach enhances the County’s ability to deliver services that are not only accessible but also timely, equitable, and aligned with the needs of constituents.
+Ultimately, this approach enhances the County’s ability to deliver services that are not only accessible but also timely, equitable, and aligned with the needs of constituents.2.
+Measure: Monthly 311 Cases Created

 Description: The measure shows the percentage of scheduled capital project phases completed within their originally planned timelines.
 Phases include planning/design, procurement, construction, and occupancy.
 It reflects the organization's ability to effectively manage resources, coordinate stakeholders, and deliver capital improvements (roads, facilities, and parks) efficiently and as intended.
 This indicator supports project accountability, financial stewardship, and long-term infrastructure planning.
 Performance will be tracked by comparing planned versus actual milestone completion dates across active capital projects within a fiscal year.